 What about the food?

-I really had no idea what I was in for when going to taste the dishes at Miss Lee, as they all have mysterious names that don’t give too much away.
-Being worried that the entire menu was going to be filled with TVP or gluten like many Chinese vegetarian restaurants, I was thrilled to discover that real vegetables were used as the base for all of the dishes, many of which are vegan and gluten-free.
+I really had no idea what I was in for when going to taste the dishes at Miss Lee, and I was a little worried that the entire menu was going to be filled with TVP or gluten like many Chinese vegetarian restaurants.
+But I was thrilled to discover that real vegetables were used as the base for all of the dishes, many of which are vegan and gluten-free.

-We started out with the Flower Bouquet, a cone stuffed with beetroot, pickled cucumber, shiitake mushrooms, carrot and cabbage.
+We started out with the Mixed Vegetable Wrap, a cone stuffed with beetroot, pickled cucumber, shiitake mushrooms, carrot and cabbage.
 Fresh and flavourful, if this was how the menu was going to go on, I was very excited.

-For dessert, we sampled the Hawthorn Tree, chocolate sponge cake with hawthorn and apple sorbet and mascarpone cream and Yellow River with purple rice, coconut udon and mango puree, both of which were light and delicious, the perfect way to round out an amazing dinner at Miss Lee.
+For dessert, we sampled the Tangerine Peel Custard Pudding, served with preserved plum jelly.
+The custard was light and delicious, the perfect way to round out an amazing dinner at Miss Lee.

 With so much to choose from, I would recommend taking a group so you can enjoy a larger selection of the menu, I know that’s what I’ll be doing when I head back for more soon.